CodeWithCODFY/Will-It-Rain-Today/README.md

 ## License
-This project is open source and available under the [...
-License]().
+This project is open source and available under the CC BY 4.0.